ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ### Definition

 The session is proposed by a caller and the response by the respondent is used as the baseline for an ongoing session that both parties will persist.
 - When a wallet responds with a success response containing a `sessionId` (an entropic [identifier][CAIP-171]), the properties and authorization scopes that make up the session are expected to be persisted and tracked over the life of the session by both parties in a discrete data store.
-- When the wallet does not provide a `sessionId` in its initial response, the wallet MUST persist and track the properties and authorization scopes that make up the session (and associate the session with a secure/unspoofable identifier associated with the communication channel between wallet and caller?).
+- When the wallet does not provide a `sessionId` in its initial response, the wallet MUST persist and track the properties and authorization scopes that make up the session.
 In this case, the wallet MUST implement a method [`wallet_getSession`][CAIP-286] to enable the caller to query for the current status of the session at any time.

 After a session is established between wallet and caller, subsequent `wallet_createSession` calls are used to update the properties and authorization scopes of the session.
-- When a `sessionId` is returned in the initial `wallet_createSession` response, subsequent `wallet_createSession` calls MUST either contain the previously used `sessionId` (on the route of the request) in which case that session is modified, or the caller must generate a new `sessionId` and pass it with the request, in which case a new session is created and the previous session dangles in parallel (until its expiration if applicable) though maintaining concurrent sessions is discouraged (see Security Considerations).
+- When a `sessionId` is returned in the initial `wallet_createSession` response, subsequent `wallet_createSession` calls MUST either contain the previously used `sessionId` (on the root of the request) in which case that session is modified, or the caller must generate a new `sessionId` and pass it with the request, in which case a new session is created and the previous session dangles in parallel (until its expiration if applicable) though maintaining concurrent sessions is discouraged (see Security Considerations).
-- When the wallet does not provide a `sessionId` in its initial response, subsequent `wallet_createSession` calls overwrite the previous session.
+- When the wallet does not provide a `sessionId` in its initial response, subsequent `wallet_createSession` calls overwrite the previous singular session between caller and wallet.

 When a user wishes to update the authorizations of an active session from within the wallet, the wallet should notify the caller of the changes with a [`wallet_sessionChanged`][CAIP-287] notification.